 Do I need cornstarch to make snow dough?

 No, you don’t need cornstarch to make snow dough!
-While many recipe use cornstarch as a binder I don’t recommend this option because:
+While many recipes use cornstarch as a binder, I don’t recommend this option because:

 - It’s messy and sticks everywhere.